4 Reasons Independent Wealth Management is the Best Choice for UHNW Investors

-Is your advisor aware of these stakes?
-Does he or she have any experience helping you avoid that undesirable but extremely common outcome?
+Are your financial advisors aware of these stakes?
+Do your advisors have experience helping you avoid that undesirable but prevalent outcome and risks?
 Do they have anything to offer you to ensure the protection of your family’s wealth?

-A non-independent advisor simply doesn’t think this way.
-They have other masters to serve besides you.
+A non-independent financial advisor simply thinks this way.
+They have other masters to serve besides their clients.
 The less time they can spend on you, the better.
 That’s how they think.

-4. Think Investment Performance Is the Same as Wealth Management
+Think Investment Management Is the Same as Independent Wealth Management

-You’re going to face situations that require hard choices about your wealth.
+You’re going to face situations that require hard choices about your independent wealth management.
 Who are you going to turn to during those times?
-Who has the complete understanding of your entire financial and lifestyle picture, understands your goals and dreams, and knows you?
+Who has the complete understanding of your entire financial planning and lifestyle picture, understands your goals and dreams, and knows you?

 Customized Investment Process

 It begins with you, not with questions about risk tolerance and predictions about annual rates of return.
 Your risk tolerance must be subject to your lifestyle and generational goals.
 The right risk tolerance for you might be different than for your neighbor.
-It depends on what you want to accomplish.
+It depends on what you want to accomplish in life.

-Most independent wealth managers will begin with some sort of customized approach like this.
+Most independent wealth managers will begin with some customized approach like this.

-At Pillar Wealth Management, what happens next is where you start to see differences between even the independent wealth managers.
+At Pillar Wealth Management, what happens next is where you start to see differences between even independent wealth management.

-We take your unique set of needs, lifestyle goals, and generational plans, and develop a customized investment plan that is built to achieve all of them, with room to spare.
+We take your unique set of needs, lifestyle goals, and generational planning and develop a customized investment planning built to achieve all of them, with room to spare.

 Our investment process incorporates 100 years of historical market data.
 Why 100 years?
 Because over the past 100 years, the market has experienced wars, depressions, recessions, inflation, booms, busts, and everything in between.
 We have seen how the market behaved during all that volatility.

-Asset allocation is the determining factor in how well a portfolio performs over long periods of time – like the decades between now and when your wealth passes on to someone else.
+Asset allocation is the determining factor in how well being a portfolio performs over long terms of time – like the decades between now and when your wealth passes on to someone else.
 One good year?
 Who cares?
 You need one good lifetime of investment growth and wealth security.